yud1sta/feathers-refresh-token/README.md

 }
 ```

-### Depends on the DB model you are using, you may need to configure refresh-tokens model
+### Depends on the DB model you are using, you may need to configure refresh-tokens model.
+Below is the model file for mongoose

 refresh-tokens.model.ts